jenkins-x/jx-docs/content/news/jenkinsworld-2019-takeaways.md

 1. Specify that you want to use DNS for HTTPS in jx boot.
 This will cause [external-dns](https://github.com/kubernetes-incubator/external-dns) to be installed automatically.
 2. Add `externalDNS` in `requirements.yml`:

    ```
    ingress:
      externalDNS: true
    ```

 3. Then, create the domain (this example assumes you are using GKE):

    ```
    jx create domain gke --domain rawlingsdemo.co.uk
    ```

 4. Finally, go to your domain registrar and replace their name servers with Google's name servers

 ### Using Jenkins X in multiple clusters

-Strictly speaking, Jenkins X does not require its own cluster, but things work out better operationally if you use separate clusters for testing, staging and production.
+Strictly speaking, Jenkins X does not require its own cluster, but things work better operationally if you use separate clusters for testing, staging and production.

 On the development cluster, install Jenkins X. Install the Jenkins X [environment controller](https://github.com/jenkins-x-charts/environment-controller) on staging and production clusters.
 This is further explained in the article [Multiple Clusters](https://jenkins-x.io/getting-started/multi-cluster/).